correiarangel/Rtweet-front-end/README.md

 # Rtweet-front-end

-Interface Web clone minimalista do Twwet
+Interface Web clone minimalista do Tweet

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).